Ieuanoh/SportingChance/content/alternative-learning-provision.md

     icon: "/img/book.svg"
     iconalt: transport icon
 - template: centred-text
-  button: true
-  main_text: Sporting Chance Project's experienced team also offers education, mentoring
-    and life skills coaching to young people.
-  buttontext: Find out more
-  header: Mentoring & Life Skills
-  left-align: true
-  text_section: []
-  buttonlink: "/mentoring-life-skills"
-- template: cta-block
-  heading: How can we help you?
-  text: Find out more about our alternative learning provision and how we can help
-    you.
-  buttonlink: "/contact"
-  buttontext: Contact Us
-- template: centred-text
   header: Construction Workshops
   left-align: true
   main_text: 'Our construction workshops help students build confidence by gaining